exiguus/a11y-audit/README.md

 # A11y Audit

+Example results of the a11y audit can be found at <https://exiguus.github.io/a11y-audit/>

 ## Overview

 This repository contains a collection of tools and resources for conducting accessibility audits on web applications.
 The goal is to provide a comprehensive set of tools that can be used to identify and fix accessibility issues in web applications.